deriv-experiments/abcd/README.md

 ### 3. Launch your tests

 Once you have set up the configuration file and added the A/B test elements to your HTML, the library will automatically choose a variant for each test based on the probabilities defined in the configuration file.
-The chosen variants will persist for 30 days using cookies.
+The chosen variants will persist

-## Browser Support

-abcd supports all modern browsers, including the latest versions of Chrome, Firefox, Safari, and Edge.

-## Contributing

-If you'd like to contribute to the project, please submit a pull request or create an issue on our GitHub repository.
-We appreciate any feedback and contributions to help improve abcd.